 Nominal values cannot be computed, they're just a list of what convention has called the various settings for about 100 years.
 Nominals are the same set of numbers in both old and newer charts, but now the ISO third, half and full definitions are shifted.
 The camera will still find the proper exposure.
 The nominal numbers are still rounded approximations.
 Specifically, for the larger numbers, one full stop greater than any nominal third, half or full stop will still be 2x the numerical value.

-This idea of starting ISO at base 3.125 (so ISO 100 would be a full stop) was seen in the APEX (Additive Photographic Exposure) system, which along with EV, was added to ISO specs in the late-1950s when light meters and transistors and batteries started being added into cameras, starting around 1960.
+This idea of starting ISO at base 3.125 (so ISO 100 would be a full stop) was seen in the APEX (Additive Photographic Exposure) system, which along with EV, was proposed in the ISO specs about 1960 when light meters and transistors and batteries started being added into cameras, starting around 1960 or a few years after.
 That metered exposure calculation required use of the Powers of Two increments.

 The APEX idea and math was: EV = Av + Tv = Sv + Bv.

-These are log₂ values (the Stop Numbers), see Wikipedia.
-Repeating, these APEX values are Not camera settings like f/stop and shutter speed seconds, but instead are the Stop Number (the exponents of √2 and 2).
+These are log₂ values (the Stop Numbers, which are EV numbers), see Wikipedia.
+Repeating, these APEX values are Not camera settings like f/stop and shutter speed seconds, but instead are the Stop Number (the exponents of √2 and 2 that will compute the setting values).

 Av is Aperture Value (using for example Stop Number 3 to denote f/2.8).